garyesmith/react-portfolio/README.md

 ### 6.7 ProjectDetails component

 Returns JSX to display the full details of a single project, as defined in the `projects.json` configuration file.
 The *BrowserRouter* route defined in the *App* component displays this component under its own URL path, uniquely identifying it by the project's `tag` property.
 The component then outputs the `image`, `title`, and `body` of the project.

+### 6.8 admin/LoginButton component

+Returns JSX to display an Auth0 *Log in* button, and a *Cancel* button, when the current user is not logged in with Auth0.
+The *Log in* button initiates a call to Auth0 to request secure login.
+The *Cancel* button redirect the user to the front page of the application.

+When the current user is already logged in, this component does not render any JSX.

+### 6.9 admin/AdminContainer component

+Returns JSX to display placeholder text to indicate the the current user is successfully logged in.
+This component will be expanded in the future to provide functionality related to creating, editing and deleting Portfolio content.

+When the *Logout* button is clicked, a call to Auth0 is initiated to end the current session, and the user is redirected to the front page of the application.

+When the current user is not logged in, this component does not render any JSX.